UstadMobile/libeduchip/README.md

-# LibEduCHIP
+# LibRESPECT

-LibEduCHIP makes it easy to make easy-to-use, resilient edtech apps that:
+LibRESPECT makes it easy to make easy-to-use, resilient edtech apps that:

 * Support single sign-on and rostering
 * Use far less data: up to 95% less when a group of users (e.g. students) are accessing